 Every month, Tyler sends readers a very thoroughly research small cap stock idea—a stock you’ve probably never heard of but that has great growth potential.

-As I write, Tyler’s portfolio holds 13 stocks (plus one new recommendation).
+As I write, Tyler’s portfolio holds 11 stocks.

 If you’d like your portfolio to look as good, you can learn more here.